ubccpsc/classy/docs/developer/customization.md

 Portal consists of a frontend and backend application.

-Note: Application and Docker Container/Supporting Services should ideally bt eh sa
+Note: Application and Docker Container/Supporting Services can be stored in the same Git repository.

 ## Application Customization